The Counterfeit

 Conclusion

 The SSPX harms souls not only by divided principles in the present, but by long formation for the future.
 It leaves the word "papacy" intact while emptying the office's ordinary meaning in the minds of children.
-It also trains many souls to endure contradiction as though safety could be approximated by externals alone.
+It also trains many souls to endure sacramental contradiction as though safety could be approximated by externals alone.
 That is why the damage is so profound.
 A generation formed to regard the visible principle of unity in a contrary way is being prepared not for Catholic restoration, but for deeper ecclesial unreality.
-The true answer is not to abandon the papacy, but to recover its divine purpose by refusing all systems that train souls to live as though the office can be permanently acknowledged and practically bypassed at once.
+The true answer is not to abandon the papacy, but to recover its divine purpose by refusing every system that trains souls to live as though the office can be permanently acknowledged and practically bypassed at once.

 Footnotes

-1. Luke 22:32; Matthew 16:18-19.
+- Luke 22:32; Matthew 16:18-19.

-2. Catholic doctrine on the papacy as visible principle of unity.
+- Catholic doctrine on the papacy as visible principle of unity.

-3. Application to the SSPX's practical method of selective recognition.
+- Application to the SSPX's practical method of selective recognition.